Virtual and Augmented Reality are two phrases you are probably hearing more and more, but what is the difference?

 A VR app must be mindfully designed to create a positive emotional and physical experience for your customers/users.

 When to pick VR for your experience

 - You have an experience/location that is not yet in the physical world and want users to be able to experience it beforehand.
-For example, if you have a housing development that is not yet built but wants the potential user to be able to view their future homes.
+For example, if you have a housing development that is not yet built but want potential buyers to be able to view their future home.

-- There is a real-world skill that you are trying to train your users in, but it is dangerous or expensive to train them in a physical space.
+- There is a real-world skill that you are trying to train your employees in, but it is dangerous or expensive to train them in a physical space.

 - You want the user to be deeply immersed in the story that you are telling with no outside distractions.